valsd8/AD_home_labs/adcs_pkinit/adcs-pkinit-s4u-attack-chain.md

+## KrbRelayUp, PKINIT, S4USelf, Rubeus privesc !!

-A windows privesc from simple user to full domain compromise using KrbRelayUp, S4U2self and Rubeus
+A windows privesc from a simple user to full domain compromise using KrbRelayUp, S4U2self and Rubeus

 ## Initial Setup
 The DC IP is 192.168.10.10 (DC1.lab.local)
 the client windows IP is 192.168.10.12 (Win11E.lab.local)

-I have working creds for john and a powershell session, adcs is configured on the dc so I can see if its vulnerable to KrbRelayUp or even basics ESC1-8 vulnerabilies
+I have working creds for john which is a normal user without any dangerous rights or privilege.
+He has a powershell session and adcs is configured on the dc so I can see if its vulnerable to KrbRelayUp or even basics ESC1-8 vulnerabilies.

 .\KrbRelayUp.exe relay -d lab.local -dc DC1.lab.local -m adcs